alloverse/docs/architecture/README.md

 ### Alloplace

 The alloplace server holds all the state and takes care of all the logic.
-It is the webrtc hub (eventually) and RPC comms hub.
-It
+It is the world state, RPC and media transit hub.

 * runs a game loop, with physics simulation, intent interpretation, etc.
 * pulses diffs to any actors that want it (primarily visors),